Sustainability in industrial products

 The Texyloop process is based on the principle of separating the

-PVC coated polyester fabrics into its basic materials
+PVC coated polyester fabrics into its basic materials (polyester

-separated from the polyester fabric.
+the polyester fabric.

-Residual pvc fabric from the production process as well as
+Residual PVC fabric from the production process as well as

 redundant end product at the end of their life cycle (possibly